We may earn money or products from the companies mentioned in this post.

 The grapnel anchor design has a sliding collar that can be placed over the flukes to hold them in a closed position for storage or for use as a deadweight-style anchor.
 When the collar is lifted up the anchor shaft it allows the flukes to fold out into the open position.
 Once there, the collar slides down the shaft to hold them in place.

-Scope – Scope is a term that describes the ratio of the length of the rope/chain from the boat to the depth of the water.
+Scope is a term that describes the ratio of the length of the rope/chain from the boat to the depth of the water.
 If there is too little rope the anchor can skid along the bottom without catching hold.
-If the line is too long the line itself can get snagged or tangled in bottom-matter requiring special effort to get free that could include cutting the line and losing the anchor.
-The rule of thumb rope length to depth ratio is 7:1.
+If the line is too long the line itself can get snagged or tangled in bottom matter requiring special effort to get free which could include cutting the line and losing the anchor.
+The rule of thumb rope length-to-depth ratio is 7:1.
 This means that for every foot of depth you need 7 feet of rope.

-Anchor Mounting Points – The anchor line is best mounted on the bow or stern of the kayak such that the position is facing downstream or upstream rather than sideways in the current or wind subject to taking on waves.
-Most kayaks have mounting points where you can tie-off or use a clip or carabiner to attach.
+The anchor line is best mounted on the bow or stern of the kayak such that the position is facing downstream or upstream rather than sideways in the current or wind subject to taking on waves.
+Most kayaks have mounting points that you can tie off or use a clip or carabiner to attach.
 Some such as inflatable or foldable models do not have such an anchor mounting point and in that case, you would need to look into some sort of mounting plate or other special attachment.

 For more reviews of canoes, kayaks, boats, and accessories, please check out these popular posts: